Setting catalog generation options

 Omitting keys

 By default all keys defined in the repository are used to define indexes in the system catalog.
-To omit a key from the system catalog, set the S/DE Repository option “Excluded by ODBC” for the key definition.
+To omit a key from the system catalog, set the Synergy/DE Repository option “Excluded by ODBC” for the key definition.
 (See Defining keys for more information.)
 Note that this option does not affect the inclusion of fields in the system catalog (even fields specified in the key definition), just the key.
 Every field that is a key or key segment is included in the system catalog.
 See Tags and optimization for recommendations that utilize this option.

 Instructing dbcreate to ignore Repository’s “Negative allowed” field (SODBC_NOUNSIGNED)